-MRMC’s Weekend Urgent Care Service is open every Saturday and Sunday from 9:00am to 6:00pm in the Doman Freeman Phillips Medical Office Building in Bay City, Texas.
+MRMC’s Weekend Urgent Care Service is open every Friday, Saturday, and Sunday from 9:00am to 6:00pm at the Doman Freeman Phillips Medical Office Building in Bay City, Texas.

 MRMC’s Weekend Urgent Care